IanFH/WordPress-AWS/README.md

 Use AWS Certificate Manager to secure communications.
 11. Route 53
 Register your domain and configure DNS records using Route 53.

+# Lessons Learned
+This project provided my first hands-on experience with DevOps and AWS for provisioning infrastructure.
+It offered valuable insights into cloud architecture and networking.
+While there were challenges, each one provided an opportunity for growth and improvement.

+## Example Issues and Resolutions:
+Issue: Images Not Displaying on WordPress
+- Attempted reinstalling, but the issue persisted.
+- Inspected the problem using Chrome's error messages.
+- Researched solutions via AWS documentation, Reddit, and Stack Overflow.
+- Ultimately, decided to restart the project from scratch but couldn't pinpoint the exact mistake.

+Issue: Bugs When Using vi Editor
+- Experienced issues with line duplication, despite previous experience with vim.
+- Determined it was a command line error, resolved by reconnecting to the EC2 instance.

+Issue: Unable to Terminate EC2 Instance Due to Network Interface in Use
+- Spent considerable time identifying the service causing the issue.
+- Used Amazon CloudTrail logs to trace resource creation.
+- Discovered it was an RDS proxy service remaining active even after terminating the main RDS instance.

 # Scripts to Install WordPress
 ```bash